-2. Describe how the state determines the number of countable hours of participation for the activity.
-If the state uses different methods for different services or programs within the activity, the state should describe each.
+2. Describe how the State determines the number of countable hours of participation for the activity.
+If the State uses different methods for different services or programs within the activity, the State should describe each.

 The number of hours of participation is determined by adding the total number of participation hours for the month in this activity and then dividing the total monthly hours by 4.33 (the average number of weeks per month).
-If the information necessary to determine countable hours is not in the case file, the CWD will make contact with the recipient, employer, and/or service provider, as appropriate.
+If the information necessary to determine countable hours is not in the case file, the county welfare department will make contact with the recipient, employer, and/or service provider, as appropriate.

-3. Describe how the state verifies the actual hours of participation for the activity.
+3. Describe how the State verifies the actual hours of participation for the activity.
 Include the procedures for obtaining and maintaining documentation of hours of participation.